barambani/laws/README.md

       fb => f => Func[A, Y](fb.apply _ compose f)
   }
 ```
-The reader might notice that satisfying just this very specific need wouldn't be worth the troubles to formalize an abstraction, and that's correct. *Contravariant functor* in fact doesn't work only in this particular scenario, on the contrary it generalizes this behavior and applies the adaptation in any other context that models a form of processing.
-To give an example, if we consider a `Show[B]` abstraction defined as
+The reader might observe that satisfying just this very specific need wouldn't be worth the troubles of an abstraction formalization and that's absolutely reasonable objection. *Contravariant functor* in fact doesn't work only in this particular scenario.
+On the contrary its peculiarity is that it generalizes this behavior and applies the adaptation to any other context that models a form of processing.
+That is the same as saying that we can have this feature for any *higher order type operator* for which we can define a `contramap[A, B]`.
+As an example, let's consider a `Show[B]` abstraction defined as
 ```scala
 trait Show[B] {
   def show: B => String
 }
 ```
-that converts to string a type `B`, a *contravariant functor* for `Show` can adapt the `show` function to accept any other type in **input** as long as we can provide a *morphism* from this other type to `B`.
-It can do that because it can generate a `Show[A]` given an `A => B` so that we don't have even to provide the implementation for `show: A => String`.
-All we have to do is use the `contramap` function like in the example below
+that converts to string a type `B`.
+A *contravariant functor* for `Show` can adapt the `show` function to accept any other type in **input** as long as we can provide a *morphism* from this other type to `B`.
+It can do that because we implemented a valid `contramap` for show, so we can generate a `Show[A]` given an `A => B` withiout even providing the implementation for `show: A => String`.
+All we have to do is use the `contramap` function like in the example below making sure all the types are in line.
 ```scala
 val fb: Show[B] = Show[B]
 val f: A => B = ???